PRouzeau/Protected-crossing/Readme_first.txt

 Tagging:
  Road X is left-right
  Road Y is south-north
- For each road there is to branches, A and B, but there can be common parameters (see below)
+ For each road there is two branches, A and B, but there can be common parameters (see below)

 Right and left are considered for each branch when running TO the crossroad (but FROM the crossroad for left hand drive)

-Dimensions are in m
+Dimensions are in m(eters), except for ground marking where they are in mm.

-Usage:
- The very first thing you may want is to allow 3D manipulation without going back to same view at each run, so open the tab [Camera] and untick [Dictate camera position].

 After that, you are free to modify any variable to adjust your road crossing.
 Remember that nothing is saved till you record a dataset

-Ground signalling dimensions not accessible in customizer (values set in 'Hidden' group) as it shall be imposed, however, you still can modify them in the program.
+Ground signalling dimensions not all accessible in customizer (values set in 'Hidden' group) as it shall be imposed, however, you still can modify them in the program.

 As a general philosophy, while there are many parameters, some things are not modifiable on purpose.
 This is a design decision because what initiated this program was the absolute lack of standardization and huge incoherences in existing road infrastructure in my country (France), and I got the idea that a program may help to improve the compliance with rules, being official rules, recommendations or simply good practice.
 In France, many infrastructures design points are only 'recommended' and not compulsory and that did open a wide door to poor design.
 The absence of stop line at pedestrian crossing is one of these problems, while it was recommended in Vienna convention in 1973, so more than fourty years ago.
 However nowadays we found a stop line to set a bike box, but it is not designed properly with way insufficient thicknesses to be well noticeable and there may be half of the drivers which does not comply, which should have driven to thorougly question the design.